Reconnaissance satellite

 A reconnaissance satellite or intelligence satellite (commonly, although unofficially, referred to as a spy satellite) is an Earth observation satellite or communications satellite deployed for military or intelligence applications.

 The first generation type (i.e., Corona and Zenit) took photographs, then ejected canisters of photographic film which would descend back down into Earth's atmosphere.
 Corona capsules were retrieved in mid-air as they floated down on parachutes.
 Later, spacecraft had digital imaging systems and downloaded the images via encrypted radio links.

 In the United States, most information available about reconnaissance satellites is on programs that existed up to 1972, as this information has been declassified due to its age.
 Some information about programs before that time is still classified information, and a small amount of information is available on subsequent missions.

-A few up-to-date reconnaissance satellite images have been declassified on occasion, or leaked, as in the case of KH-11 photographs which were sent to Jane's Defence Weekly in 1984.
+A few up-to-date reconnaissance satellite images have been declassified on occasion, or leaked, as in the case of KH-11 photographs which were sent to Jane's Defence Weekly in 1984, or US President Donald Trump tweeting a classified image of the aftermath of a failed test of Iran's Safir rocket in 2019.

 History

-On 16 March 1955, the United States Air Force officially ordered the development of an advanced reconnaissance satellite to provide continuous surveillance of "preselected areas of the Earth" in order "to determine the status of a potential enemy’s war-making capability".
+On 16 March 1955, the United States Air Force officially ordered the development of an advanced reconnaissance satellite to provide continuous surveillance of "preselected areas of the Earth" in order "to determine the status of a potential enemy's war-making capability".

+During the mid-late 1950s, both the United States and the Soviet Union took interest into reconnaissance satellites.
+The United States began the CORONA project, which encompassed several series of launches starting in 1959 and ending in 72.
+This program was made a priority to photograph denied areas, replace the U-2, and due to public concern about a technological gap between the West and the Soviet Union.
+It was expedited significantly after the shooting of a U-2 in 1960.

+Meanwhile, in the Soviet Union, a decree that authorized the development of Sputnik apparently authorized a program for a satellite to be used for photo reconnaissance.
+This design evolved into Vostok, while another version became Zenit, which was an unmanned reconnaissance satellite.
+Zenit was launched from 1961 to 1994, however the last flight in 1994 was as a test payload.

+Both the CORONA and Zenit satellites had to be recovered in order to access the used film, making them distinct from future reconnaissance satellites that could transmit photos without returning film to earth.